-In 2003, MindShare HDV was founded in Denver, Colorado by Cathy Ernst.
+In 2003, MindShare HDV was founded in Denver, Colorado.
 The idea behind MindShare came from working across different domains of aerospace, medical, financial, business and government in which information played an instrumental role in knowledge discovery and its application.
 Information was the key component to orchestrating specific interactions.
 The more it was shared, adding expansive perspective, the greater the context and meaning, along with the capability to innovate.

-Later in June of that year, Cathy partnered with Mehran Majidi to add another dimension: expert systems engineering that incorporated the use of expert knowledge and “smart” protocols into the information management and handling.
+Later in June, MindShare expanded the dimensions of its information processes: expert systems that incorporated the use of expert knowledge and “smart” protocols into the information management and handling.
 This collaboration became the beginning of our "smart systems" supporting collective intelligence between people and entities, and fostering strategic information use.

 The focus of the firm in its origination and still to this day, is to provide clients greater understanding, insight and usability of information through web-based information systems.